Goose step: Origin

 By the mid-19th century, the replacement of muskets with rifles greatly increased the accuracy of defensive fire.
 It was too hazardous to march forward into battle in precise formation, and the practice of marching towards enemy lines became obsolete.
-However, armed forces continued to drill recruits in marching techniques that now focus on team building, military uniformity, and ceremonial functions.
+However, armed forces continued to drill recruits in marching techniques for the purposes of team building, military uniformity, and ceremonial functions.
 This was true in Prussia and the later German Empire, where the goose step became emblematic of military discipline and efficiency.

 Adoption outside Europe

 The goose step became widespread in militaries around the world in the 19th and 20th centuries.
 Military modernization and political influence carried the practice to Asia, Africa, and Latin America from its origins in Prussia and Russia.

 The first wave of adoption took place in the late 19th century, as the Prussian army became greatly admired for its decisive victory in the Franco-Prussian War.
 This led many countries to modernize their military forces along the Prussian model.
 Goose stepping continued to gain ground even after Germany's defeat in World War I, as many nations still looked to the German model for military organization and training.

 The Chilean Army was the first non-European country to adopt the goose step, importing many Prussian military traditions after the War of the Pacific.
 The practice of goose stepping then spread widely throughout Latin America from Chilean influence.

-Meanwhile in Asia, the Beiyang New Army of Imperial China also adopted goose stepping together with Prussian military model.
+Meanwhile, in Asia, the Beiyang New Army of Imperial China also adopted goose stepping together with the Prussian military model.
 After its dissolution, the National Revolutionary Army of the successive Republic of China continued the practice, also because that they were being trained by German advisers in the 1920s; after the Communists won the Chinese Civil War, the People's Liberation Army of People's Republic of China would follow suit and bring the practice into present day, owing to both tradition and its own Soviet influence.
 They account for the largest single goose-stepping military today.